FREQUENTLY ASKED QUESTIONS

 - Parents of children who are competing, head coaches, and children under 5 are exempt from the spectator fee.

-- We accept spectator payment at the door via cash or EFTPOS, we donβt do pre-sales for the spectator fee.
+- We accept spectator payment at the door EFTPOS, we donβt do pre-sales for the spectator fee.

 - Parents of children who are competing, head coaches, and children under 5 are exempt from the spectator fee.

-- We accept spectator payment at the door via cash or EFTPOS, we donβt do pre-sales for the spectator fee.
+- We accept spectator payment at the door EFTPOS, we donβt do pre-sales for the spectator fee.

 - A gi must be worn for gi divisions.